 - Interactive Media Commissioner (TV industry);

 Furthermore, students can continue their studies at Master level and specialize in a variety of creative and communication areas.
-Within Tallinn University students could choose among curricula such as: Contemporary Media, Digital Learning Games, Audiovisual Media: Television/Documentary Film; Film Arts (Joint Master Degree) and Interaction Design (Joint Master Degree).
-Students could as well continue their studies, both in Estonia and abroad, in fields such as journalism, communication, sociology, semiotics, information technologies and design.
+Within Tallinn University students could choose among curricula such as: Screen Media, Digital Learning Games, Audiovisual Media: Television/Documentary Film; Film Arts (Joint Master Degree) and Interaction Design (Joint Master Degree).
+Students could as well continue their studies, both in Estonia and abroad, in fields such as marketing, journalism, communication, sociology, semiotics, information technologies and design.

 - Baltic Film, Media, Arts and Communication School (BFM) has more than 20 years of teaching experience.